Frequently Asked Questions

 I am short on time.
 Can you give me the quickest possible summary?

-We want to improve the way that people license their software projects.
+We want to improve the way that people license their software projects such that it is easy, comprehensive, unambiguous, and machine-readable.
 We propose three steps to achieve this:

 1. Choose and provide licenses